Postcodes in the United Kingdom: Other large cities and towns

 Following the successful introduction of postal districts in London, the system was extended to other large towns and cities.
 Liverpool was divided into Eastern, Northern, Southern and Western districts in 1864/65, and Manchester and Salford into eight numbered districts in 1867/68.

 In 1917, Dublin—then still part of the United Kingdom—was divided into numbered postal districts.
 These continue in use in a modified form by An Post, the postal service of the Republic of Ireland.
 In 1923, Glasgow was divided in a similar way to London, with numbered districts preceded by a letter denoting the compass point (C, W, NW, N, E, S, SW, SE).

 In January 1932 the Postmaster General approved the designation of some predominantly urban areas into numbered districts.
 In November 1934 the Post Office announced the introduction of numbered districts (short postal codes) in "every provincial town in the United Kingdom large enough to justify it".
-Pamphlets were issued to each householder and business in ten areas notifying them of the number of the district in which their premises lay.
+Pamphlets were issued to each householder and business in the chosen ten areas (Birmingham, Brighton/Hove, Bristol, Edinburgh, Glasgow, Leeds/Bradford, Liverpool, Manchester/Salford, Newcastle-upon-Tyne, Sheffield) notifying them of the number of the district in which their premises lay.
 The pamphlets included a map of the districts, and copies were made available at local head post offices.
 The public were "particularly invited" to include the district number in the address at the head of letters.

 A publicity campaign in the following year encouraged the use of the district numbers.
 The slogan for the campaign was "For speed and certainty always use a postal district number on your letters and notepaper".
 A poster was fixed to every pillar box in the affected areas bearing the number of the district and appealing for the public's co-operation.
 Every post office in the numbered district was also to display this information.
 Printers of Christmas cards and stationery were requested to always include district numbers in addresses, and election agents for candidates in the upcoming general election were asked to ensure they correctly addressed the 100 million items of mail they were expected to post.
 Businesses were issued with a free booklet containing maps and listings of the correct district number for every street in the ten areas.